henryubuntu/Data-Science/README.md

 + Constancy and patience for this course is going to be rewarded.

-+ Could be a good idea to save the money earned for future use in a unity of wealth between us ;) just in case.
++ Could be a good idea to save the money earned or reinvest it with our unity for future use in our wealth ;) just in case.

 + Please, before get hired, get ready, many attempts will happen to hire you before your own agenda finish, are traps.